pingcap/tidb/docs/design/2021-11-16-CE-evaluation.md

 ```

 ### Event Tracking in the Optimizer
-We introduced some event tracking into CE to record intermediate results, and now they are in:
+We introduced some event tracking into the optimizer to record intermediate results, and now they are in:

 1. EQ/Range estimation;
 2. DNF/CNF estimation;